Saint Helena: Demographics

+Saint Helena's first settler was Fernão Lopes, a Portuguese soldier, who, in 1516, after defecting to the Sultanate of Bijapur and converting to Islam in India, was captured and brutally mutilated by Portuguese forces, losing his nose, ears, and right hand.
+To avoid the humiliation of his disfigurement in Portugal, he preferred being marooned as a voluntary hermit on the previously uninhabited island for more than 20 years.
+Lopes returned to Portugal about 1526 and then to Rome, where Pope Clement VII absolved him in 1530.
+Lopes then returned again to Saint Helena, where he died in 1545.

-Saint Helena was first settled by the English in 1659.
+Saint Helena was settled by the English in 1659.
 As of January 2018, the island had a population of 4,897 inhabitants, mainly descended from people from Britain, settlers ("planters") and soldiers, and slaves who were brought there from the beginning of settlement, initially from Africa (the Cape Verde Islands, Gold Coast and west coast of Africa are mentioned in early records), then India and Madagascar.
 The importation of slaves was made illegal in 1792.

 In 1840, Saint Helena became a provisioning station for the British West Africa Squadron, preventing the transportation of slaves to Brazil (mainly), and many thousands of slaves were freed on the island.
 These were all African, and about 500 stayed while the rest were sent on to the West Indies and Cape Town, and eventually to Sierra Leone.

 Imported Chinese labourers arrived in 1810, reaching a peak of 618 in 1818, after which numbers were reduced.
 Only a few older men remained after the British Crown took over the government of the island from the East India Company in 1834.
 The majority were sent back to China, although records in the Cape suggest that they never got any farther than Cape Town.
 There were also a few Indian lascars who worked under the harbour master.

 The citizens of Saint Helena hold British Overseas Territories citizenship.
 On 21 May 2002, full British citizenship was restored by the British Overseas Territories Act 2002.
 See also British nationality law.

 During periods of unemployment, there has been a long pattern of emigration from the island since the post-Napoleonic period.
 The majority of "Saints" emigrated to the United Kingdom, South Africa and in the early years, Australia.
 The population had been steadily declining since the late 1980s and dropped from 5,157 at the 1998 census to 4,257 in 2008.
 However, as of the 2021 census, the population has risen to 4,439 a drop of 95 people from 2016.
 In the past emigration was characterised by young unaccompanied persons leaving to work on long-term contracts on Ascension and the Falkland Islands, but since "Saints" were re-awarded British citizenship in 2002, emigration to Britain by a wider range of wage-earners has accelerated due to the prospect of higher wages and better progression prospects.
 By 2018 Swindon, Wiltshire, had a concentration of people originating from Saint Helena, and therefore it got the nickname "Swindolena".